library(broom)

 In the linear model, \(\hat{y}_i = \hat{\beta}_0 + \hat{\beta}_1x_i\).

-Obtain the residuals by using augment()
+Obtain the residuals by using

-They will be the .resid
+from broom.
+They will be the.resid

 You should always make the following scatterplots.
 The residuals always go on the \(y\)-axis.